AkinnimiManuel/IT-Engineering-Portfolio/Active-Directory/Group-Policy-Management/Group-policy-management.md

 ---

-## 8. Prevent Access to Control Panel and Settings 🛑
+## G. Prevent Access to Control Panel and Settings 🛑

 **Steps:**